 Recent studies underline that Perceived organizational support (POS), as organizational resource (Kurtessis et al. 2017; Lee & Peccei 2007), may impact work outcomes, and play a role in perceptions related to Job Demands.

-The POS represents the set of perceptions of the worker relating to how attentive the organization is to the aspects of well-being, operational support, and staff development.
-(Zeng et al. 2020).
-Organizational support theory (Caesens & Stinglhamer 2020; Rhoades & Eisenberger 2002) theorizes that perceptions of organizational support are determined not only by aspects of operational management support, but also by environmental, remuneration, and fairness aspects.
+The POS represents the set of perceptions of the worker relating to how attentive the organization is to the aspects of well-being, operational support, and staff development (Zeng et al. 2020).
+Organizational support theory (Caesens & Stinglhamer 2020; Rhoades & Eisenberger 2002) theorizes that perceptions of support are determined not only by aspects of operational management support, but also by environmental, remuneration, and fairness aspects.

-In healthcare workers, a high level of POS is generally associated with better job outcomes and positive psychological state (e.g., Zeng et al. 2020), lower strain symptoms such as anxiety, fatigue, and burnout (Grama & Băiaș 2018; Lecca et al. 2020; Rhoades & Eisenberger 2002; Wu et al. 2016), and higher job satisfaction (Canboyet al. 2021; Kurtessis et al. 2017).
-The same indications have been provided by other research on nurses in public and private hospitals (Özyer, Berk & Polatcı 2016; Riggle et al. 2009); however, few studies have explored the relationship between POS and job outcomes in oncology workers (Guveli et al. 2015; Head 2019; Yi et al. 2018).
+In healthcare workers, a high level of POS seems generally associated with better job outcomes and positive psychological state (e.g., Zeng et al. 2020), lower strain symptoms such as anxiety, fatigue, and burnout (Grama & Băiaș 2018; Lecca et al. 2020; Rhoades & Eisenberger 2002; Wu et al. 2016), and higher job satisfaction (Canboyet al. 2021; Kurtessis et al. 2017).
+Similar indications have been provided by other research on nurses in public and private hospitals (Özyer, Berk & Polatcı 2016; Riggle et al. 2009); however, few studies have explored the relationship between POS and job outcomes in oncology workers (Guveli et al. 2015; Head 2019; Yi et al. 2018).

-Referring to recent evolutions of the JD-R model, furthermore, Job Resources seem to have a possible moderating role on the effects of Job Demands on outcomes (e.g., Xu & Yang 2021; Bao & Zhang 2019); this conceptualization led the research to explore the role of different constructs and dimensions of role, group, leadership, climate, personality, etc., in the relationship between JD and outcomes (Canboy et al. 2021; Tummers & Bakker 2021); very few contributions on the healthcare sector have tested and confirmed the role of possible moderators between JD and outcomes of organizational variables, and equally few with a sample of nurses; however, several studies in other work sectors have confirmed the role of POS as a moderator between some determinants of stress and outcomes (Canboy et al. 2021; Serban et al. 2022).
+Referring to recent evolutions of the JD-R model, furthermore, some job resources seem to have a possible moderating role on the effects of job demands on outcomes (e.g., Bao & Zhang 2019; Tummers & Bakker 2021; Xu & Yang 2021); ); anyway, very few contributions on the healthcare sector have tested it, and equally few with a sample of nurses; since several studies in other work sectors have confirmed the role of POS as a possible moderator between some organizational determinants of stress and outcomes, it appears useful to explore these relationships in samples of oncology nurses (Canboy et al. 2021; Serban et al. 2022).
 Personal Resources: the role of Self-Esteem

 Among the so-called personal resources, self-esteem has developed some interest in the JD-R model of work outcomes; healthcare workers with higher self-esteem seem to better cope with job stress, as having a healthy confidence in one's skills and self-concept helps them to put in place efficient stress management with clarity and composure of thought.
-Since it is clear that self-esteem affects the way people consider themselves, and influences their professional development (Johnson et al. 2020) some studies have investigated its relationship with work outcomes (Johnson et al. 2020; Kupcewicz & Jóźwik 2020; Molero Jurado et al. 2018).
-In HCWs, self-esteem is proven to be positively associated with job satisfaction (Lee & Peccei 2007), as well as for intensive care unit nurses (ICU) (Liu et al. 2017); nevertheless, as yet no research has looked at the role of Self-Esteem on the outcomes of oncology nurses.
-Based on the above-described framework and rationale (Bakker & Demerouti 2017), the present research integrated insights provided by literature (Serban, et al. 2022; Turnell et al. 2016; Zeng et al. 2020) in a model in which Job Demands, POS (as an organizational resource) and Self-Esteem (as a personal resource) are considered as antecedents, and burnout and job satisfaction as the outcomes (Figure 1).
+Since it is clear that self-esteem affects the way people consider themselves, and influences their professional development some studies have investigated its relationship with work outcomes (Johnson et al. 2020; Kupcewicz & Jóźwik 2020; Molero Jurado et al., 2018).
+In HCWs, self-esteem is proven to be positively associated with job satisfaction (Lee & Peccei 2007), as well as for intensive care unit nurses (ICU) (Liu et al. 2017); nevertheless, as yet no research has looked at the role of self-esteem on the outcomes of oncology nurses.
+Based on the above-described framework and rationale (Bakker & Demerouti 2017), the present research integrated insights provided by literature (Serban, et al. 2022; Turnell et al. 2016; Zeng et al. 2020) in a model in which Job Demands, POS (as an organizational resource) and Self-esteem (as a personal resource) are considered as antecedents, and burnout and job satisfaction as the outcomes (Figure 1).

 Given the assumptions of the JD-R model (Bakker & Demerouti 2017), and based on the evidence provided in the literature, we, therefore, hypothesized as follows: